sydasif/python-book/docs/source/02_basic/01_variable.md

 192.168.10.10
 ```

-### Assignment statements
+### Assignment Statements

-An operator is a symbol that operates on one or more values.
-Values are assigned to a variable using a special symbol called the assignment operator `=`.
-The `=` operator takes the value to the right of the operator and assigns it to the name on the left.
+An operator is a symbol that performs operations on values.
+The assignment operator `=` assigns the value on the right to the variable on the left.

 ```py
 hostName = "R-01"